Primary Endpoint

 This was a prespecified analysis and was not powered to show statistical significance.

-~3X icORR with RYBREVANT® + chemotherapy
+~3X icORR with RYBREVANT® + chemotherapy1

 Study Design